vdeleon/bullwhip_effect/README.md

 i propose function as the tipping point within a community.
 Before adoption gets to this point expected growth is linear.
 After adoption gets to this point expected growth is exponential.

-Here are the 5 steps to producing a product diffusion forecast
+####Here are the 5 steps to producing a product diffusion forecast

 1. Determine:  Historical similarity of innovation and imitation -> Use python program diffusion_query_branch.py to generate a p and q (these are called the imitation and innovation coefficient in the bass model).

-You gather past products, calculate their diffusion rate and compare your present product to them.
+    *You gather past products, calculate their diffusion rate and compare your present product to them.

 2. Gather Community data: population size, and adoption statistics - >  Use community test.py split data on the year where Basic diffusion number = 1 (or is projected to equal 6.67% adoption).

-You gather data on the size and past rates of adoption within your target community and project when (and if) you will reach the critical tipping point.
+    *You gather data on the size and past rates of adoption within your target community and project when (and if) you will reach the critical tipping point.

 3. Execute forecasting programs from that point in time (the basic diffusion number) using the bass model of diffusion.
 I benchmark the diffusion forecast versus Rob J. Hynman's excellent forecast library in R: diffusion_number_bass.r, diffusion_rforecast.r

-These programs output both csv tables and png images of the forecast they save the output forecast tables to text (csv) files and images to png files
+    *The programs output both csv tables and png images of the forecast they save the output forecast tables to text (csv) files and images to png files

 4. Next we go back to the commmunity using the tables.
 Execute python program population_size.py: This outputs the forecasted adoption at a given year by combining the projected adoption percentage  with the size of the community.

-Example: If its projected  20% adoption in 1999 of 1 billion people in China, the program outputs 200 million.
+    *Example: If its projected  20% adoption in 1999 of 1 billion people in China, the program outputs 200 million.

 5. Compare accuracy between diffusion_number_bass and diffusion_rforecast or just use to get an estimate of adoption via each method at a future time

-#Future Plans
+##Future Plans

  I've written an improved similiary engine that uses attributes of items instead of ratings, though it is not yet integrated into this library.